 Global health has become an increasingly important topic during the past decade.
-Health has been recognized as one of the key goals of foreign policy and is also a leading contributor to development, peace, poverty reduction, social justice and human rights.
+Health has been recognized as one of the key goals of foreign policy and a leading contributor to development, peace, poverty reduction, social justice and human rights.
 The level of foreign policy involvement and interest in global health has also grown dramatically over the past 10-15 years.
 The inclusion of health diplomacy in WHO governing bodies' agendas, as well as those of the United Nations General Assembly, is testimony to this importance.
-Health diplomacy has led to a number of international negotiations that have resulted in key treaties and declarations.

-It is becoming clear, in many areas, that issues which were once confined to national policy are now issues of global concern, with implications that extend beyond national boundaries.
-As countries become more informed on health diplomacy, they become more equipped to play a bigger role in influencing global health decisions.
 Health diplomacy expands health issues to areas beyond the health sector, to address challenges from a political, economic and social perspective.
 But for health diplomacy to succeed, stakeholders from different disciplines - government, non-State actors and parliament - need to come together, mindful of the global health agenda and its impact on national health.

 At the national level, health diplomacy operates in a different way.
 Just as reaching consensus on the different aspects affecting health between different countries can be a complex matter, it can also be complex within the same country.
 Competing interests and positions often exist, between the health sector, foreign affairs, finance, industry, development cooperation and other sectors.
-Moreover, the positions and strategies of countries vary, according to who represents the country in international negotiations.
-Foreign policy concerns go beyond the direct threats to national and global security posed by global health issues, for example the pursuit of economic growth, protection of national trade interests, fostering development and supporting human rights.